Mutual Release Corporation, based out of Springfield, MO, is a timeshare relief business that was founded in 2017.

 The Mutual Release Corporation cost is not made available online, which is similar to other timeshare exit companies due to the case-by-case nature of the services they provide.
 However, customer complaints for Mutual Release Corporation mention high up-front fees of around $10,000 for the timeshare cancellation service, though we cannot completely verify whether this is true or not.

 Mutual Release Corporation and the businesses associated with it do not appear to be legitimate and rely on scammy practices to continue to operate.
 There are complaints of Mutual Release Corporation not honoring the money-back guarantee they display on their website, which is unfortunately not uncommon in the timeshare relief industry.
 For this reason, it is recommended to work with a timeshare exit company that offers a escrow payment option, which allows for customers to pay for the company’s service to a third-party holding account that only releases the funds to the business once the timeshare has been successfully cancelled.
-Using a no up-front fee escrow payment option is the best way to ensure protection from scams, and it is never recommended to work with a timeshare exit company that charges direct, up-front fees.
+Using a low up-front fee escrow payment option is the best way to ensure protection from scams, and it is never recommended to work with a timeshare exit company that charges direct, up-front fees.
 Learn more about escrow and why you should care here.